addai20/Didi-Bubble-Tea-Practice/README.md

 Clicking the 'DELETE' button will remove the particular tea from the database and the changes should persist.
 For example, if I delete "Long Island Tea" then refresh the page, I should no longer see that tea.

-To update a tea you'll need to make a PATCH request
 * **Route:** DELETE `http://localhost:3000/teas/:id`

 ## Considerations